-The National Adaptation Framework (2018), sets out the national strategy to reduce the vulnerability of the country to the negative effects of climate change and to avail of positive impacts.
+The National Adaptation Framework Department of Communications, Climate Action and Environment, 2018), sets out the national strategy to reduce the vulnerability of the country to the negative effects of climate change and to avail of positive impacts.
 The National Adaptation Framework outlines a whole of government and society approach to climate adaptation.
 Under the Framework, a number of Government Departments will be required to prepare sectoral adaptation plans in relation to a priority area that they are responsible for.